tardate/LittleArduinoProjects/Electronics101/TeslaCoil/MusicalKit/README.md

 * [Tesla Transformer: Slayer-Exciter-Circuit](https://steemit.com/technology/@elektr1ker/tesla-transformer-slayer-exciter-circuit) - very good
 * [Slayer Exciter Circuit with a Tesla Coil](https://www.electroboom.com/?p=521)
 * [How to Build a Slayer Exciter](https://www.instructables.com/id/How-to-Build-a-Slayer-Exciter/) - but note theory of operation is a bit dodgy
+* [Switched on Pop](https://www.switchedonpop.com/baby-shark/) - for tips on recovering from Baby Shark